MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-D-Airmen/part-61-Certification-Pilots-Flight-Instructors-Ground-Instructors/subpart-G-Airline-Transport-Pilots/section-61.165.md

 (1) Meet the eligibility requirements of § 61.153 of this part;

-(2) After July 31, 2014, successfully complete the airline transport pilot certification training program specified in § 61.156;
+(2) Successfully complete the airline transport pilot certification training program specified in § 61.156;

 (3) Pass a knowledge test for an airplane category multiengine class rating or type rating on the aeronautical knowledge areas of § 61.155(c);